-There are two issues in recent versions of OS X that cause problems for Mini vMac.
+There are three issues in recent versions of OS X that cause problems for Mini vMac.

 Quick Fix : run “xattr -cr <Path to Mini vMac>” in the terminal.